shawnBuilds/from-your-lens/docs/done.md

 - Added image cropper tool for profile picture upload

 ## 07/04
+- Implemented end-to-end user search for sending photos to other users
+- Automatically show users their friend's PFPs when sending photos to them
 - Fixed a bug where the matching image preview  always showed the first iCloud photo